Support Your CBE

 Hear it in his own words!

-If you can't view the video here, you could try viewing it using Google Chrome as your browser, or go directly to our YouTube channel at www.youtube.com/OhioStateChemEng
+If you can't view the video here, try viewing it using Google Chrome as your browser, or go directly to our YouTube channel at www.youtube.com/OhioStateChemEng